ml-archive/blog/source/_posts/2017-11-22-Challenges-when-making-Today-Widgets.md

 The last step is to make sure that every time you are changing data that is to be displayed in your widget that you update the WidgetDataManager.

-For example in a game you might want to show the latest score/high score in the widget.
-So in your code where you update the score/highscore
+For example in a game you might want to show the latest score in the widget.
+So in your code where you update the score

 ```
 GameDataManager.score = newScore